qgadrian/elixir_git_hooks/README.md

   ]
 ```

-### Using a script file

-It's possible configure a script file to run as a git hook:
+### Type of tasks

+#### Command

+To run a simple command you can either declare a string or a tuple with the
+command you want to run.
+If you want to forward the git hook arguments, add the
+option `include_hook_args?: true`.

 ```elixir
 config :git_hooks,